 Professor Frances Corner OBE is the Warden of Goldsmiths, University of London.
 She is the university’s chief executive officer, a role often known as Vice-Chancellor.

 Previously she was the Head of London College of Fashion and Pro Vice-Chancellor of University of the Arts London.

 She has over 20 years’ experience within the higher education sector at a national and international level.

-Before LCF I was Associate Dean in the Faculty of Arts and Humanities at the University of Gloucestershire (1998-2001), and the Head of the Sir John Cass Department of Art, Media and Design at London Metropolitan University (2001-2005).
+Before joining LCF in 2005, Frances was Associate Dean in the Faculty of Arts and Humanities at the University of Gloucestershire (1998-2001), and the Head of the Sir John Cass Department of Art, Media and Design at London Metropolitan University (2001-2005).

-In June 2009 I was greatly honoured when I was awarded an OBE for Services to the Fashion Industry.
+In June 2009 Frances was awarded an OBE for Services to the Fashion Industry.